MdNomanRaghib/PowerShell/README.md

 Set-Alias -Name commands Get-Host
 Note: If commands alias does not exist, Set-Alias will create the alias and assign it to the cmdlet.
 We cannot assign an inbuilt alias.

+User-created aliases can be removed using the remove-item cmdlet.
+Remove-Item alias:\gpss

 Creating Variables:
 $myname="Salman"
 ${My Name is}="Salman"